نوع مقاله : مقاله مروری

 ∴ Research Question ∴

-The primary research question addressed in this study is: To what extent do the concepts of "bankruptcy" in contemporary Iranian law and "Iflas" in Islamic jurisprudence correspond to one another?
+The primary research question addressed in this study is: To what extent do the concepts of "bankruptcy" in contemporary Iranian law and "Insolvency" in Islamic jurisprudence correspond to one another?
 Specifically, the research seeks to determine whether these two concepts can be considered equivalent, thereby allowing for a comparative analysis of their respective frameworks, or if there are fundamental differences that distinguish them.

 ∴ Research Hypothesis ∴

-The research hypothesis posits that the concepts of Taflis in Islamic jurisprudence and bankruptcy in modern legal systems, while originating from different legal traditions, share substantial similarities in their fundamental principles and objectives.
+The research hypothesis posits that the concepts of insolvency in Islamic jurisprudence and bankruptcy in modern legal systems, while originating from different legal traditions, share substantial similarities in their fundamental principles and objectives.
 These similarities may provide a basis for comparative analysis and potential integration or harmonization of these legal concepts within the context of Iranian commercial law.
 The hypothesis further suggests that understanding these similarities and differences can lead to more effective and equitable bankruptcy regulations that are consistent with both Islamic jurisprudence and contemporary legal standards.

 ∴ Methodology & Framework, if Applicable ∴